Do you lead a student group? Are you interested in starting a group?

 Starting a New Student Organization

-The Office of Student Success, Leadership, and Engagement is refreshing our process for starting a new University-wide organization.
+The Office of Student Success, Leadership, and Engagement is refreshing our process for starting a new Universitywide organization.
 For information or to schedule a consultation, contact DL-StudentOrgs@umaryland.edu.

-• Managing Your Student Organization
+• Lead Your Student Organization

 There are many tools to help UMB student organization members and leaders thrive in leading student organizations.
-More information can be found by viewing our Managing Your Student Organization page such as our student organization manual, policies and procedures, recognition and registration information.
+More information can be found by viewing our Leading Your Student Organization page such as our student organization manual, policies and procedures, recognition and registration information.

 • Starting a New Student Group

-The Office of Student Success, Leadership, and Engagement is refreshing our process for starting a new University-wide organization.
+The Office of Student Success, Leadership, and Engagement is refreshing our process for starting a new Universitywide organization.
 For information or to schedule a consultation, contact DL-StudentOrgs@umaryland.edu.

 Get involved with the Office of Student Success, Leadership, and Engagement

-Did you know that University-wide student organizations are managed through The Office of Student Success, Leadership, and Engagement (SSLE)?
+Did you know that Universitywide student organizations are managed through the Office of Student Success, Leadership, and Engagement (SSLE)?
 Through programs, resources, and services that prioritize supporting all students and student organizations, SSLE offers interprofessional leadership and learning opportunities, assists students experiencing food insecurity, connects students to civic and community engagement experiences, and provides students with opportunities to build and sustain community.